18 Shocking Secrets About One Tree Hill Revealed - E! Online

 From on-set romances to which role Burton's husband Morgan came this close to landing, here are 18 secrets you might not know about One Tree Hill.

-And yet, even with all the darkness that has come to light in the nine years since the series wrapped, the core cast members remain tight enough to reunite for dinners, weddings, podcasts and even Lifetime movies.
+And yet, even with all the darkness that has come to light in the 12 years since the series wrapped, the core cast members remain tight enough to reunite for dinners, weddings, podcasts and even Lifetime movies.
+On May 18, it was a Friends with Benefit charity event that brought the majority of the cast back to North Carolina to play a basketball game benefitting The V Foundation.

 "We've been through a lot," Bush wrote in a 2017 birthday tribute to Burton.
 "At least 374 hair colors together.
 Crushes.
 Heartbreaks.
 Hangovers.
 Halloweens.
 Tears and laughter.
 Fear and joy.
 Successes and burn-it-to-the-ground failures.
 We've fought like rams and loved like family.
 There is no one I would have rather been on the world's most insane roller coaster with."